Chebemeze/alx-low_level_programming/README.md

-Started with a script that runs a C file through the preprocessor andsave the result into another file.
+Started with a script that runs a C file through the preprocessor and save the result into another file.